Rocket Money Review: Expense Tracking and Bill Negotiation

 In cases where canceling a subscription involves more hoops to jump through (like only being able to cancel via phone), Rocket Money will still handle the cancellation for you to the best of its ability.
 The only caveat is that it can take up to 10 days.
 So, if you need to cancel ASAP to avoid a charge, you may want to DIY.

-Bill Negotiations
+Bill negotiations

 In addition to canceling unwanted subscriptions on your behalf, Rocket Money can also negotiate your monthly bills for you.
 Just upload a photo of the bill to your dashboard, and Rocket Money’s in-house negotiators will call your provider to try and get you a better price.

 Rocket Money allows you to open an FDIC-insured savings account and will actually use AI to automatically transfer some of your cash there based on your spending activity.
-On paper, this system allows you to make regular deposits to savings without risking an overdraft or missing payment to your other debts.
+On paper, this system allows you to make regular deposits to savings without risking an overdraft or missing a payment to your other debts.

-Chat with a Money Expert
+Chat with a money expert

 Rocket Money claims that Premium users can “get help from a member of our team on your money problems,” but we were unable to find further details of this feature mentioned on any other page.